Chaos on the hypercube

-In this paper we study the chaotic properties of Parisi's Hypercubic (HC) model.
-The magnitude of the flux or the Wilson loop is is parameterized by $\phi$.
+The original papers of Parisi and follow-ups \cite{Capelli:1997pm,Colomo:2001a,Colomo:2002rk} are mostly concerned with the thermodynamics of the hypercubic model, such as the free energy and heat capacity, which require the knowledge of the average spectral density.
+In this paper we are interested in the chaotic properties of Parisi's Hypercubic (HC) model, which require us to study the correlations among the energy levels.
+This in turn calls for a study of the symmetries of this model which leads to the discovery of a symmetry that was not known previously.
+In the HC model, the magnitude of the flux (or equivalently the Wilson loop) is parameterized by $\phi$.
 At $\phi =0$ the Hamiltonian is given by the adjacency matrix of the hypercube graph which is integrable and coincides with the coupling term of the Maldacena-Qi model \cite{Maldacena:2018lmt}.
 The spectral flow as a function of $\phi$ is also similar to that of the Maldacena-Qi model, and exhibits an integrable-to-chaos transition.
 In addition, the hypercubic model has a previously unknown discrete symmetry, which is a variant of the magnetic translation symmetry \cite{Zak:1964,Rammal:1990,Wiegmann:1994js}, and is reminiscent of the discrete symmetry of the Maldacena-Qi model.
 Understanding of the exact symmetries is essential for a statistical analysis of the spectral correlations of this model.